 While candle companies may note this in their product descriptions, the National Candle Association states that lead wicks are officially banned in the United States.
 This means that all wicks in the United States should be lead-free.
-Wicks in eco-friendly candles are made from wood, hemp, or cotton.
+Wicks in eco-friendly candles are made from wood (from fallen down trees — nothing chopped down), hemp, or 100% organic cotton.

 Buying candles without palm oil

 When you get in the habit of reading ingredients, you can avoid palm oil.
 While there are hundreds of names for palm oil derivatives, in candles, you will see it spelled out as “palm oil” or “hydrogenated palm oil.”

 Only purchase candles that spell out they use 100% soy wax, etc. If it says, “100% Natural Soy Candle,” this is not the same as 100% soy wax.
 They are saying it’s 100% natural.
 “Natural” can mean many things.

 If the candle company isn’t transparent with the ingredients, do not purchase it.
 At the very least, they should be listed on the website.

 Don’t be swayed by advertising.
 Many candles contain palm oil.
 Read labels.
 Reach out to companies to ask the source of their ingredients.
 Buy candles that say 100% beeswax, 100% soy wax, or 100% coconut wax on their packaging.